andtr-2021/andtr-2021/README.md

 #### Hi, I'm An 🐉

-I'm a software engineer student with an enthusiasm for AI 🔥
+I'm a software engineer student who has an enthusiasm for AI 🔥

-I'm also a lifelong learner who enjoys constantly expanding my skills and knowledge.
+I'm also interested in web developemnt 💻

 In my spare time, I enjoy watching movies, cycling and swimming. 🚴